Get insider access

 Color Accuracy

 The ASUS ROG Swift OLED PG32UCDP is a 32-inch, 4k gaming monitor with a 240Hz refresh rate.
 However, it also has a special mode that increases its refresh rate to 480Hz with a reduced 1080p resolution.
+It uses Micro Lens Array+ (MLA+) technology that lets it get brighter than other OLEDs.
 Additionally, it has extra productivity perks like a USB-C port with up to 90W of power delivery and a KVM switch that makes it easy to multitask with different computers.
 As a part of the Republic of Gamers (ROG) lineup, it competes against a number of other 32-inch OLED displays.
-This includes other 32-inch 240Hz WOLED monitors, such as the LG 32GS95UE-B, as well as 32-inch QD-OLEDs such as the Samsung Odyssey OLED G8/G80SD S32DG80 and the Dell Alienware AW3225QF.
+This includes other 32-inch 240Hz WOLED monitors, like the LG 32GS95UE-B, as well as 32-inch QD-OLEDs like the Samsung Odyssey OLED G8/G80SD S32DG80 and the Dell Alienware AW3225QF.
 This monitor has features to help prevent burn-in, like a custom heatsink and OLED Care settings.

 Our Verdict